 As I said a few times before, I like to start exploring a new city with a guided tour of the place.
 It may be a walking tour, a bike tour, but the food tours are my favorites.

-First time in Bologna, a couple of years ago, we started exploring the city the first morning with a food tour.
+The first time I went to Bologna, a couple of years ago, I started exploring the city on the first morning with a food tour.

 Breakfast or colazione in Italian